 Did you know that spaghetti is primarily flour, salt, and water?
-This is the same basic ingredients used in homemade play dough – only in the end, spaghetti goes through a mixing/kneeding/cutting/drying process to look the way it does.
-Someday, I want to try making real spaghetti with our class much like they have demonstrated on this video in the Today Show or by using the egg free recipe shown here on Our Life Simplified.
+This is the same basic ingredients used in homemade play dough – only in the end, spaghetti goes through a mixing/kneading/cutting/drying process to look the way it does.
+Someday, I want to try making real spaghetti with our class much like they have demonstrated on a cooking show or by using an online recipe.
 But for today we explored already made and cooked spaghetti, much like we would explore playdough by using our senses….

 Our exploration in spaghetti sensory play took on several twists and turns through out the day.
 I hadn’t planned on leaving the spaghetti out most of the day but each time I started to clean it up, my threes would say, “But we aren’t done with it yet!”

 Building Fine Motor through Sensory Play

 I boiled one large box of spaghetti noodles and then set the cooked spaghetti out on a tray along several kitchen tools including “wooden toaster tongs” which I picked up at Big Lots and I also added scissors for the children to work on their cutting skills….